bbc/bmx/docs/audio_definition_model.md

     - The chunk data is copied into MXF generic streams and each will have a RIFFChunkDefinitionSubDescriptor associated with it
     - Audio tracks containing channels originating from the input file will reference all the chunks from that input file using RIFFChunkReferencesSubDescriptors
 - The `--adm-wave-chunk` option is also used to signal that the chunk contains ADM audio metadata.
 Profile and level labels can be provided with the option
     - A ADMAudioMetadataSubDescriptor descriptor is created, alongside the RIFFChunkDefinitionSubDescriptor, to identify these ADM audio metadata chunks.
-This descriptor holds the profile and level labels
+This descriptor holds the profile and level labels to which the metadata complies
 - ADM Soundfield Group labels are required to reference the chunk containing ADM audio metadata and described using a ADMAudioMetadataSubDescriptor descriptor.
 The ADM `chunk_id` property is used in the labels text file to identify the chunk data and it is converted to the MXF generic stream ID

 ## Creating a Wave+ADM sample file